 Do your research

-Make sure you find out as much information about the subject as you can.
+Before applying to medical school, find out as much information as possible about studying the subject area and what a career in medicine is like.
 Look into the entry requirements for courses you are interested in across different institutions.

-The number of universities that offer Clinical Medicine courses (Medicine and Surgery, or MBBS, MBChB) is relatively small, so it isn’t difficult to look at most of what’s available.
+This will help you get a full view of what to expect and what will be expected of you.
+The number of universities that offer clinical medicine courses (Medicine & Surgery, or MBBS, MBChB) is relatively small, so it’s fairly easy to find what’s available.

-If you want to pursue Medicine, make sure to use your fifth choice wisely.
-Do this by choosing a healthcare-related course or a biology subject.
-UCAS rules do not allow you to apply to five Medicine and Surgery courses but see below for alternative options outside of the UCAS process.
+If you want to pursue Medicine, use your fifth choice wisely; choose a healthcare-related course or biology subject.
+UCAS rules don’t allow you to apply to five Medicine & Surgery courses but see below for alternative options outside of the UCAS process.

-Practical experience is vital.
+Practical experience is crucial.
 Make yourself as appealing to universities as possible by gaining as much as you can, from short placements to longer-term volunteering work.
-This will show your skillset and demonstrate how dedicated you are.
+This will show your skills and demonstrate how dedicated you are.

-You can find suitable work experience in places such as a local GP, a hospice, a nursing home, a hospital or a pharmacy.
+You can find suitable work experience opportunities in places such as a local GP, hospice, nursing home, hospital or pharmacy.
 Look for placements on volunteer websites, talk to people who may know someone who works in the industry, and search online for work in your area.
 Be proactive and if you can’t find something you want to do, make further enquiries to find someone who can help you more.

 Know what to expect

-Increasingly, universities are using MMI days (Multiple Mini Interviews) as the way to objectively select students to receive an offer.
-University websites normally have brief explainers to give candidates an idea of what to expect.
+There are different admissions and testing processes across institutions offering Medicine courses.
+Increasingly, universities are using MMI (Multiple Mini Interviews) days as a way to objectively select students to receive an offer.
+University websites normally have brief explainers to give you an idea of what to expect.